 by Nancy Armitage

-The Drawing Room of a large manor or estate should be decorated with the finest things that the owner has.
+The Victorian or Edwardian “Drawing-Room” of a large manor, mansion or estate should be decorated with the finest things that the owner has.
 This philosophy was written by Edith Wharton in her book, The Decoration of Houses.
-With Mr. & Mrs. Henry E. Huntington (Arabella), everything they owned was of the finest quality & beauty.
+In the Mr. & Mrs. Henry E. Huntington’s (Arabella) collections, everything they owned was of the finest quality & beauty.

-While the Huntingtons lived at the Huntington Mansion: The Large Drawing Room paid tribute to 5 of Gainsborough’s paintings: “Blue Boy”, The Cottage Door”, “Duchess of Cumberland”, “Hon. & Mrs. Henry Fane”, & “Hon.
+While the Huntingtons lived at the Huntington Mansion: The Large Drawing-Room paid tribute to 5 of Gainsborough’s paintings: “Blue Boy”, The Cottage Door”, “Duchess of Cumberland”, “Hon. & Mrs. Henry Fane”, & “Hon.
 Lavinia Brigham”.
 Mr. Huntington was particularly proud of “Blue Boy” who arrived at the San Marino Ranch in March 21, 1922.
 “The Blue Boy” was hung in the Large Drawing Room by March 22, 1922.
-Other oil paintings located in the Large Drawing Room were “The Fortune Teller” by Reynolds, & “Marriage of the Adriatic” by Turner.
+Other master oil paintings located in the Large Drawing-Room were “The Fortune Teller” by Reynolds, & “Marriage of the Adriatic” by Turner.
 The famous “Pinkie” painting by Reynolds was also located in this room; but Mr. Huntington did not buy “Pinkie” until 1927.
-Mrs. Huntington did not get to enjoy “Pinkie” at the San Marino Ranch mansion, because she died in 1924.
+Mrs. Huntington did not get to enjoy “Pinkie” at the San Marino Ranch mansion, because she had died in 1924.

-The cool color palette they choose for the Large Drawing Room were blue, grey, white, & gold (gilt).
+The cool color palette the Huntington’s choose for the Large Drawing-Room were blue, grey, white, & gold (gilt).
 A large Louis XIV figured rug (Savonnerie) decorated the floor, the 3 windows were covered with heavy grey, satin brocade curtains.
-That was very clever of the decorators, (Sir Joseph Duveen & Mrs. Arabella Huntington) to have subdued curtains & white walls, called “the Kings white” to show up the paintings.
+That was very clever of the decorators, (Joseph Duveen & Mrs. Arabella Huntington) to have subdued curtains & white walls, the white paint was called “the Kings White” to show up the paintings.

-The Huntington’s Large Drawing Room was most likely their Music Drawing Room or “Entertainment Room”.
-On the walls have embossed motif reliefs depicting entertainment: Irish harp, a guitar, an artist’s palette, etc. These creative motif reliefs hint that is was a Music Room.
+The Huntington’s Large Drawing-Room was most likely their Music Drawing-Room or “Entertainment Room”.
+On the walls they have embossed motif reliefs depicting entertainment: Irish harp, a guitar, an artist’s palette, etc. These creative French style motif reliefs hint that is was a Music Room.
 Also, one of the Louis XV marquetry tables hints that it was a Music Room with it “Musical Trophies & Flowers” engravings.

-In 1920’s etiquette books, described candlelight at afternoon tea in the Drawing Room.
+In 1920’s etiquette books, described candlelight at afternoon tea in the Drawing-Room.
 They suggest that the hostess close up her curtains for more subdued lighting & have lovely classical music playing.
-Many used candlelight, as in “tea lights” (little votive candles) to light up the Drawing Room for a calm mood & lovely ambiance.
-These afternoon teas or “At-Homes”, or “5 o’clock teas” were usually given between 4-6 oclock or 5-7 o’clock.
+Many used candlelight, as in “tea lights” (little votive candles) to light up the Drawing- Room for a calm mood & lovely ambiance.
+These afternoon teas or “At-Homes”, or “5 o’clock teas” were usually given between 4-6 pm o’clock or 5-7 pm o’clock.
 Men were also invited to these tea receptions.
-Sometimes entertainment was provided like a harp or violinists & refreshments were served.
+Sometimes, entertainment was provided like a harp or violinists & refreshments were served.

 “Do come in for a cup of tea” Emily Post in her 1922 Etiquette Book writes: ‘This is Best Society’s favorite form of invitation.
 It is used on nearly every occasion whether there is to be music or a distinguished visitor, or whether a hostess has merely an inclination to see her friends.
 She writes on her personal visiting card: ‘Do come in on Friday for a cup of tea & hear Ellwin play or Farrish sing, or to meet Senator West or Lady X….But if the tea is of any size, from 20 upwards, the [tea] table is set in the Dining-Room.’